Do You Know What it Means to be Legally Separated in North Carolina?

 In fact, it’s usually not.
 Moving out can cause you all kinds of legal problems so please, do not just leave blindly without talking to a divorce attorney.
 There are many situations in which you need to take steps before moving out, or you would be well advised to file a civil action before doing anything.
 Naturally, you must consider support issues, marital misconduct claims, interim property and debt issues, child custody issues, and many other things.
 You could be causing many avoidable problems for yourself by moving out of the marital home.

 I believe people often confuse the voluntary process of negotiating a Separation Agreement and Property Settlement, with the need for filing some paperwork that declares a married couple separated (see our website description on the family law page).
 In truth, while the government used to favor marriages in public policy, and to a lesser extent still do, they could care less if you separate (unless it means they can get more taxes).
 Accordingly, they do not want you filing anything just for purposes of announcing you have separated.

-Contact our Raleigh Divorce Lawyer with Questions about Legal Separation
+Consult with a Raleigh Divorce Lawyer on Questions about Legal Separation

-Please contact a Raleigh divorce attorney at (919) 301-8843 before making any decisions regarding moving out of your marital home unless you feel unsafe, and consider seeking a qualified marriage counselor if you are not sure what you want to do.
+Please contact our Raleigh divorce attorneys at (919) 301-8843 before making any decisions regarding moving out of your marital home unless you feel unsafe, and consider seeking a qualified marriage counselor if you are not sure what you want to do.
 You can speak with our Raleigh family lawyer by completing the form below.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.